Error-induced extinction in a multi-type critical birth-death process: types

 which is encoded in the generating function

-In order to get non-trivial large time behaviour, we need to consider the generating function conditioned on survival (of any cell type).
+To get non-trivial large-time behaviour, we need to condition the generating function on the survival of type-$n$ cells.
 Following the procedure of Section~\ref{sec:one-type}, we express the conditional generating function as

-where As in the single type case, we obtain a nontrivial scaling by using the scaling variables $x_n=1-p/t$ and $y=s/t$ when taking $t\to \infty$ with $p$ and $y$ constants.
-Substituting the leading order asymptotic expressions for the survival probability from\eqref{eq:sn-as}
+As in the single type case, we obtain a nontrivial scaling by using the scaling variables $x_n=1-p/t$ and $y=s/t$ when taking $t\to \infty$ with $p$ and $y$ constants.
+Substituting the leading order asymptotic expressions for the survival probability of type-$n$ cells from \eqref{eq:qn_sim_sn} and \eqref{eq:sn-as}

 and that of the generating function from \eqref{eq:aszn}

 we get that

 To obtain this convergence in a different way requires the following convergence to the density of a random variable $Y_n$